viktorchernev/DescribeDocumentation/documentation.jekyll/content/reference/change-log/v 0.9.2/features/Custom decorator for JSON translator.md

 ---
 layout: page
 title: Custom decorator for JSON translator
-permalink: /v092/features/feature-5
+permalink: /language/reference/versioning/v092/features/feature-5/
 exclude: true
 ---
-_FEATURE: Custom decorator for JSON translator_
+<br>_FEATURE: Custom decorator for JSON translator_

 This is essentially a way to use decorators that are not implemented in the translator.
 Use the template for a custom decorator, and implemented the functionality in the front end instead.